 In the following explanations of LIDT dependencies, examples will be given and will all assume an LIDT of 1J/cm², measured at 1064nm with a pulse duration of 1ns and a repetition rate of 50Hz.

 For any change in the laser wavelength, the LIDT value has to be adjusted.
-The energy of a photon depends on the wavelength as follows:
+The enery of a photon depends on the wavelength like shown in the following formula:

-Thus shorter-wavelength laser light carries more energetic photons.
-This relation also reflects the behavior of the LIDT: Half the wavelength results in the half LIDT value.
+Shorter-wavelength laser light carries photons with higher energy.
+This relation also reflects the behaviour of LIDT: Half the wavelength results in the half LIDT value.
 Great care must be taken with shorter wavelengths.
-These photons carry much more energy resulting in additional destruction mechanisms and therefore the actual LIDT value can be much lower than estimated!
+These photons carry much more energy and therefore the actual LIDT value can be much lower than estimated!
+Thus declarations of the LIDT are meaningfully specified in the wavelength region of their use.

 The dependency on the pulse duration scales with the square root.
 For example, a 100ns pulse has an approx. LIDT 10 times lower LIDT than that for a 1ns pulse with comparable pulse energy.
 This can be counter intuitive!
 This confusion comes from the separation of the time factor in comparison to the area factor.
 When calculating the fluency of the laser beam, one does divide the laser pulse energy by the beam area.
 But at no point in this calculation there is a consideration that laser pulses compress the laser pulse energy in their pulse duration.
 This means, that a pulse with a shorter pulse duration, but the same overall laser pulse energy, has to compress the same amount of energy into a shorter time interval.
 This leads to higher peak intensities and therefore a much higher probability of damage.
 But against intuition, this is not included in the "fluency" but the LIDT value is only given for a specific pulse duration.